Take the U Train: The Story of Berlin's Oldest Elevated Railway Line Part I

 Tour Producer

-I am a book author, researcher, Berlin fan and history geek whose fascination with Berlin's past inspired her to overcome her fear of speaking German: how else can you ask anyone at the state archive to lend you a hand in your search for a long-dead villa owner from 1869?
+I am a Berlin historian, book author, researcher, urban history fan and genealogist whose fascination with Berlin's past inspired her to overcome her fear of speaking German: how else can you ask anyone at the state archive to lend you a hand in your search for a long-dead villa owner from 1869?

-Once curiosity prevailed over inhibitions, I could not stop asking new questions and did my best to answer each and every one of them.
+Once curiosity prevailed over inhibitions, I could not stop asking new questions and have been doing my best to answer each and every one of them ever since.

-Last but not least, you can download any of my other Berlin audio-tours available at VoiceMap.
+You can download any of my other Berlin audio-tours available at VoiceMap.
+New tours will be coming soon.

 How VoiceMap Works